 Today I’m giving you a recipe for a nutrient powerhouse of a soup.
 It’s packed full of phytochemicals, protein and fiber.

-If you make one thing this week, have it be this.
-You can eat it throughout the week, and when you get sick of it, put it in your freezer for another time.
+If you make one thing this week, let it be this.
+You can eat it throughout the week and when you get sick of it, put the rest in your freezer for another time.

 Slow Cooker Split Pea and Brussels Soup – Whole Food Plant Based